DinosaurMauricio/gpu_project/README.md

 [DATA_TYPE=float]: Specifies the data type used in the computation.
 Default is float.
 [TILE_DIM=32]: Defines the dimensions of the CUDA tile.
 Default is 32.
 [PRINT_TRANSPOSED_MATRIX=false]: To visualize the transposed matrix for each method.
-In case
+If matrix size > 8, it will only print the first 8 values.
 ```
 NOTE: Because cuBLAS doesn't not include a specific function to tranpose int matrices only float and double data types are supported.